StickPoint/ddmusic/README.md

 I have excerpted a simple YAML parsing code from Baidu.
 As it only serves a temporary purpose, there is no need to pay attention to it.

+U can write with the branch named dev-2023, it's the latest

 Good Luck